nickp60/riboSeed/README.md

 #### Usage:
 ##### NOTE:
-If using a comsumer-grade computer, it may be advantagous to run with -z (--serialize).
+If using a consumer-grade computer, it may be advantagous to run with -z (--serialize).
 SPAdes (or any other assembler) tends to require a lot of RAM.
 So unless you have about 3gb RAM per core,

 minimal usage: riboSeed.py clustered\_accession\_list.txt -F FASTQ1 -R FASTQ2 -r REFERENCE_GENOME -o OUTPUT